Elisa-cf/birthday-reminder-fullstack/README.md

 ## About of this application

 - Full-stack app deployed in Heroku.
 - In this application you can add the birthday of your friends.
-Add their names, years and an avatar or a picture.
+Add their names, years and upload a picture from your device.
 - Do you have a special friend?
 Add his or her birthday as a important by clicking on the checkbox.
 - You can also double click on one of the birthdays that you have already added on the list and highlight it as important.
 - Do you need to delete one of the birthdays from the list?
 Click on cross to remove one by one the birthdays that you want.

 ### Frontend of this application:

+The frontend app has been built with React.js.
+I used React Query and installed the npm package Axios library to make CRUD HTTP requests to Rest API.
+To fetch JSON data from the API I used the useQuery hook, and in order to create and delete data I used the useMutation hook.

 - React.js
+- React Hooks
 - React Query
 - Axios
-- React Hooks
+- Styled Components
 - Cloudinary

 ### Backend of this application:

+The backend has been built following the MVC architecture pattern consisting of 3 parts: models, routes and controllers.

 - Node.js
 - Express.js
 - mySQL
 - Joi for data validation
+- MVC architecture

 ### Deployment method: